gaetanserre/ViCTORIA/README.md

 # Victoria
-Victoria is a UCI chess engine build from scratch using C++ 20.
+Victoria is a UCI chess engine built from scratch using C++ 20.

 Victoria performs a in-depth analysis of the position with a handcrafted evaluation function.

 It can perform an analysis in reasonable time between depth 5 and 7, depending on the number of pieces on the chessboard.

-I estimate its elo to around 1500, because it beats almost all engine at 1500 elo on [chess.com](www.chess.com) Its also beats almost every human players under 1500 elo.
+I estimate its elo to around 1500, because it beats almost all engines at 1500 elo on [chess.com](www.chess.com) Its also beats almost every human players under 1500 elo.

 Victoria is not a complete chess program and requires a UCI-compatible graphical user interface (GUI) (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably

 ## Build
-Victoria is build from scratch so you don't need any C++ library, only a compiler that support C++ 20.
+Victoria is built from scratch, so you don't need any C++ library, only a compiler that supports C++ 20.

 If you are on Linux or macOs, you can use the makefile in the ```build``` directory like this:
 ```bash